Introduction

 Now you can automate your entire data exchange process with your business partners.
 It’s easy to set up, and once you do, you won’t ever have to worry about manually entering data again.

-Benefits of Using EDI in the Shipping Industry
+Benefits of Using EDI in the Logisitics Industry

 The Electronic Data Interchange (EDI) allows companies to exchange information electronically between each other, which helps reduce paperwork and costs associated with paper documents.